devswert/LaCrud/README.md

 composer require devswert/lacrud dev-master
 ```

-Or added on your composer.json and exec composer update
+Or add it on your `composer.json` and `exec composer update`

 ```
 "devswert/lacrud": "dev-master"
 ```

-Once time finished to instalation, you should add the ServiceProvider and Facade for LaCrud in your configuration (config/app.php)
+Once it finishes to install, you should add the ServiceProvider and Facade for LaCrud in your configuration (config/app.php)

  - ServiceProvider
 ```